-If a tenant violates the same condition of a lease more than one time and a 10-day demand was previously given, or there are more serious violations, the landlord can give the tenant a "Notice to Terminate Tenancy," which does not give the tenant an opportunity to correct the violation.
-Instead, the tenant must leave in the allowed timeframe as defined on the Notice to Terminate Tenancy or dispute the eviction before a judge in court.
+If a tenant violates a lease multiple times and a 10-day demand was previously given, or there are more serious violations, the landlord can give the tenant a "Notice to Quit," which does not give the tenant an opportunity to correct the violation.
+Instead, the tenant must leave in the allowed timeframe as defined on the Notice to Quit or dispute the eviction before a judge in court.

-The landlord can serve a notice or demand to the tenant or other person occupying the premises by leaving a copy with a tenant's family member above the age of 15 years old who resides at the property, or, after attempts at personal service at least once on two separate days, by posting it in an obvious place on the property, such as the front door.
+The landlord can serve a notice or demand to the tenant or other person occupying the premises by leaving a copy with a tenant's family member above the age of 15 years old who resides at the property, or by posting it in an obvious place on the property, such as the front door.
 The 10 days to resolve the problem begin the day after the posting, even if the tenant never sees the notice.

 After receiving a notice or demand described above, tenants have rights under Colorado law, depending on the reason for the notice or demand.
 Immigrant, undocumented, and refugee individuals and families have the same tenant rights and protections as all Denverites.
 If you receive a notice, demand, or summons to court due to an eviction, you should try to get a lawyer as soon as you can.
 (See the Free Eviction Legal Services section on Page 3 to see if you qualify for free legal services.)
-For more information about tenant rights after receiving a notice or demand and the eviction process, please review the Eviction Process section on Page 6.
+For more information about tenant rights after receiving a notice or demand and the eviction process, please review the Eviction Process section on Page 5.